aigoncharov/uk-global-talent-visa-guide/README.md

 # uk-global-talent-visa-guide

+**NOTE**: I am not a lawyer and have no legal background.
+I am in no way associated with TechNation.
+I do not know for certain how they assess the applications.
+This guide is based solely on my own research and experience.
+I do not and could not provide any guarantees.
+I do not provide any personal consultation.
+This write up is my best effort to reflect what I would do if I had to get the Global Talent visa again.

 **Hi there!**

 🖐️ My name is Andrey G. I am a software engineer.
 I came to Great Britain on a Skilled Worker visa in 2021 and transferred to a Global Talent one in March 2022.
 Once I made that leap, I decided I want to help others do the same.